-Man whose body was found on Scarborough road died of natural causes
+Man whose body was found on a Maine road died of natural causes

-A 63-year-old Scarborough man who was found dead on the street near his home early Sunday morning died of natural causes, authorities said.
+A 63-year-old Scarborough man who was found dead on the street near his home early Sunday morning died of a heart attack, authorities said.

-A newspaper carrier found the naked body of Raymond Frank lying on Skyline Road just before 6 a.m., Scarborough Sgt.
+A newspaper carrier found the naked body of Raymond Frank lying on Skyline Street just before 6 a.m., Scarborough Sgt.
 Rick Rouse said.
 Because the body was found in a public way, the Maine State Police also responded to the scene.

-An autopsy found that Frank died of natural causes, according to Rouse, who did not know how the man died or for how long he’d been in the road.
+An autopsy performed by the Maine medical examiner’s office found that Frank died of cardiac arrest, according to Public Safety Spokesman Steve McCausland.

+Authorities are unsure why Frank was only wearing socks and slippers when he was found, McCausland said.

 Follow the Bangor Daily News on Facebook for the latest Maine news.